Table of Contents

 While we are on the topic of Google…

-We suggest always doing some research on your home inspector you plan to use.
-Search for things like: home inspector name + complaints or home inspector’s name + issues.
+We suggest always doing some research on the home inspector you plan to use.
+Search for things like home inspector name + complaints or home inspector’s name + issues.

 This is probably the best way to find a home inspector.
 Chances are you know someone who recently bought a house and used a home inspector when they bought a place.
 Reaching out to your network is often one of the best (and easiest!) ways to find a home inspector, especially one that comes recommended.